Ryan-Hanover/ccwc/README.md

 ## Usage
 Usage: ccwc [option] [filename]

-Options:
+## Options:
   -c    Print the byte count
   -l    Print the line count
   -w    Print the word count
-  -m    Print the character count (supports multibyte if locale allows)
+  -m    Print the character count (does not support multi-bytes)

 If no option is provided, the default is equivalent to: -l -w -c